Thally

-This village is located in Tamilnadu at the Karnataka border.
-Even though this village belongs to Tamil Nadu, people speak Kannada here as the natives are kannadigas.
+This village is located in Tamil Nadu at the Karnataka border.
+Even though this village belongs to Tamil Nadu, people speak Kannada here as the natives are Kannadigas.
 Anekal and Kanakapura are the nearest towns.

 It is one of the most beautiful landscaped areas.
 Most people are involved in agriculture.
-It is famous for politics and most influential Ex-MLAs of the constituency are S. Raja Reddy.And now present (2021) T Ramachandran.
+It is famous for politics.
+Ex-MLAs of the constituency are S. Raja Reddy, and at present (2021) T Ramachandran.